isomerpages/pmo-nccs/media/press-releases/_posts/2012-06-27-s11-million-awarded-to-5-research-teams-on-solar-energy-innovations-under-the-clean-energy-research-programme.md

 ---
 layout: post
-title: S$11 million awarded to 5 research teams on solar energy innovations under the Clean Energy Research Programme
+title: S$11 Million Awarded to 5 Research Teams on Solar Energy Innovations Under the Clean Energy Research Programme
 subtitle: 27 Jun 2012
 permalink: /media/press-release/s11-million-awarded-to-5-research-teams-on-solar-energy-innovations-under-the-clean-energy-research-programme
 ---

-### S$11 MILLION AWARDED TO 5 RESEARCH TEAMS ON SOLAR ENERGY INNOVATIONS UNDER THE CLEAN ENERGY RESEARCH PROGRAMME

-**Singapore, 27 June 2012**  - The Energy Innovation Programme Office (EIPO), formerly known as the Clean Energy Programme Office (CEPO) announced the award of research grants totalling about S$11 million to 5 research teams under the fifth grant call of the Clean Energy Research Programme (CERP).
+The Energy Innovation Programme Office (EIPO), formerly known as the Clean Energy Programme Office (CEPO) announced the award of research grants totalling about S$11 million to 5 research teams under the fifth grant call of the Clean Energy Research Programme (CERP).

 This grant call was focused on two topics: